C-D-Lewis/blog.chrislewis.me.uk/posts/2021-06-05-Making-MIDI-Music-With-Raspberry-Pi-Pico.md

 pitch, instrument type, and duration of notes.
 The job of machines and musical instruments that play these files is to emulate those notes without a real physical instrument.
-Using stepper motors to do this translation of musical pitch to step frequency is just another example of sych musical synthesis.
+Using stepper motors to do this translation of musical pitch to step frequency is just another example of such musical synthesis.

 This post will go into detail about compiling MIDI files to C++ headers and how the Pico controls the motors to sound musical notes, but keep reading for a